Welcome to our International Book Club!

 If you have any recommendations, please do get in touch!
 I would love your insights and enthusiasm.

-The book club choice for this month is The Leader's Guide to Unconcious Bias.
+The book club choice for this month is we are bellingcat.

-I will post my own review in a couple of weeks and look forward to hosting a live interview with the author, Pamela Fuller, later this month.
+I will post my own review in a couple of weeks.
 Make sure you come back to this page to join in the conversation… we will shortly open up a specific page for discussion which I am so excited about.

 Here's the official book description to whet your appetite: